raccoongang/xblock-video/README.md

 - Wistia: https://raccoongang.wistia.com/medias/xmpqebzsya
 - Youtube: https://www.youtube.com/watch?v=3_yD_cEKoCk and others.

+### Vimeo

+Vimeo is an online video platform that allows users to upload, view, and share videos.
+It is designed for storing and publishing professional and user-generated video content, including films, music videos, video tutorials, and much more.
+Vimeo offers both free and paid subscriptions, depending on how users want to use the platform.

+There is a known issue related to the subtitles/transcripts' functionality.
+The Vimeo player will only display subtitles uploaded through the Vimeo platform account web page.
+To allow users to download Vimeo subtitles you'll need the Vimeo API key added to the x-block advanced settings.
+Transcripts uploaded through the Studio for the video block can be used only for download.

 ### Brightcove

 To successfully use videos hosted on Brightcove Videocloud service one must provide valid Brightcove `account_id` associated with the video.
 To find out your `account_id` go to [Videocloud studio] -> _Admin_ -> _Account Information_.

+Currently, Brightcove does not provide a free account for working with their service.
+A trial account is available for one month and can be activated with the help of their support team.
+At the moment, RG does not have an account that would allow updating and testing the functionality of the Video X-Block with the Brightcove service.
+Our Video X-Block is integrated with the Brightcove service, but we cannot test certain features associated with it.
+As a result, we cannot guarantee error-free usage of this provider.

 [Videocloud studio]: https://studio.brightcove.com/products/videocloud/home